mansi-code/i_am_rich/README.md

 # i_am_rich

-A new Flutter application which is based on art of living
+A new Flutter application which is promtes  art of living .
+This app has container , column , text, image , appbar widgets .
+Along with this icon is also set .
+The image used is an asset image .

 ## Getting Started